 These coils, located in your outdoor unit, are essential for releasing heat from your home.
 Over time, they get covered in a blanket of dirt, dust, grass clippings, and other outdoor debris.
 This buildup acts like an insulator, trapping heat and making it much harder for your system to do its job.
 As HVAC experts note, this buildup can seriously challenge your system’s efficiency and reduce its ability to transfer heat properly.
 At QRC, we provide expert residential HVAC services to homeowners throughout Mocksville, ensuring your system is clean, efficient, and ready for the hottest days.
 We help you stay comfortable while keeping those energy bills in check.

-Our Expert Coil Cleaning and Tune-Up Services
+Our Comprehensive AC Tune-Up Services

 Our professional coil cleaning services go far beyond a quick rinse with a garden hose.
 We use specialized techniques and cleaning agents to safely remove the stubborn grime that accumulates deep within the coil fins, all without damaging the delicate components.
 This thorough cleaning restores your AC’s ability to cool your home effectively.
 When your system’s coils are clean, it doesn’t have to struggle to do its job, which means better performance and lower energy consumption.
 A professional tune-up from our team ensures every part of your system is working correctly, giving you reliable comfort all season long.